slallement/domnetwork/README.md

 domnetwork
 ==========

-A simple strategy game playable over a network.
+A simple strategy game playable over a network, using TCP and UDP protocol.

 You own an cell with a certain amount of units and you can make link between others cells to spread your color.